devflowinc/ruby-sdk/docs/FileApi.md

 Get File

-Get File  Download a file from S3 attached to the server based on its id.
-We plan to add support for getting signed S3 URLs to download from S3 directly in a release soon.
+Get File  Download a file based on its id.

 ### Examples